 2. Pay particular attention to landing correctly as well, since most of these exercises involve you jumping and landing their is an increased risk of landing poorly and causing strain or injury.

-3. With plyometrics it is better to do less repetitions properly than more repetitions poorly
+3. With plyometrics, it is better to do fewer repetitions properly than more repetitions poorly

 Ensure you don’t let your knee past your toes.

 Try to straighten your legs during the jumping phase.

 Land on the opposite leg